anthonybudd/WP_Model/readme.md

 ***

 ### Setup
 You will then need to make a class that extends WP_Model.
-This class will need the public property $name (lowercase String) and $attributes (Array of lowercase Strings).
+This class will need the public property $name (this will be the post type) and $attributes, an array of strings.

 If you need to prefix the model's data in your post_meta table add a public property $prefix.
 This will be added to the post meta so the attribute 'color' will be saved in the database using the meta_key 'wp_model_color'
 ```php